agahkarakuzu/myelin-meta-analysis/paper.md

 Other potential confounders include magnetic field strength, tissue conditions, co-registration and tissue type.
 You can mouse over markers in each panel to see the corresponding studies.
 :::

+# Conclusion

+Several MRI measures are sensitive to myelin content and the current literature suggests that most of them are not statistically different in terms of their relationship with the underlying histology.
+Measures highly correlated with histology are also the ones with a higher expected specificity.
+This suggests that future studies should try to better address how specific each measure is, for the sake of clarifying suitable applications.

 +++ { "part": "acknowledgements" }
 MM was funded by the Wellcome Trust through a Sir Henry Wellcome Postdoctoral Fellowship [213722/Z/18/Z].
 TEN was supported by NIH grant R01MH096906.